Basamasa/iOS-coding-challenge/README.md

 # iOS-coding-challenge
-Create an iOS App to display a feed similar to the feed we have in our current PAYBACK App.
-The feed is the entry point of our PAYBACK App where we aggregate data of all features we have from the app and display them to the users.
+Create an iOS App to display a feed similar to the feed

 ## Functional Requirements
 - Shopping_list : There is a text field where users can enter a shopping list item and after that, the item should be persisted and displayed as a list below the text field. ✅